yashsahugtx/skype-docs/Skype/WebSDK/docs/DevelopWebSDKappsForSfBOnline.md

 ```

+> [!NOTE]
- >**Note**: If `redirect_uri` is not specified, the SDK picks a random one.
+> If `redirect_uri` is not specified, the SDK picks a random one.
 This doesn't work in Internet Explorer because when it sends a GET to it and gets back a 404, it does an extra redirect to `res://ieframe.dll/http_404.htm` and drops the access token from the original URL.
 If `redirect_uri` points to a folder, implying the `index.html` file under it, then IE will also drop the access token from the original URL.

 ### Authenticate a user with Office 365 Online